LudwigThePig/airbnb-reviews/Guides/awsGuide.md

 # Load Balancer

-For this tutorial, we will be using Nginx to impliment an active-active load balancing.
-Like the last section, we are going to assume that you have read the prior sections or, at the very least, have an basic understanding of the things being discussed.
+For this tutorial, we will be using Nginx to implement an active-active load balancing.
+Like the last section, we are going to assume that you have read the prior sections or, at the very least, have a basic understanding of the things being discussed.
 With that out of the way, let's jump right in!

 *Updated at 3:30pm on June 13, 2019*